-Valero Energy Corporation was born in 1980 out of Lo-Vaca Gathering Company, a subsidiary of Coastal Corporation, a Houston-based natural gas pipeline company.
-The company’s name was inspired by the mission of San Antonio de Valero, originally known as the historic Alamo Castle.
-Valero has grown to epitomize the rich history of Texas.
+Valero Energy Corporation was founded in 1980 as a spin-off of Lo-Vaca Gathering Company, a subsidiary of Coastal Corporation, a Houston company focused on natural gas pipeline transportation.
+The name Valero came from the San Antonio de Valero mission, originally known as the Alamo.
+In its early years, the company was primarily tied to natural gas operations rather than oil refining.

-Valero dominates the petroleum industry as the largest independent refiner and marketer of petroleum products in the United States.
-The company operates throughout the United States, Canada, and the United Kingdom, and its products are distributed in the United Kingdom, Ireland, and Latin America.
-In addition, as a leading ethanol producer with plants in the Midwest, Valero has a significant presence in the petroleum industry.
+Over time, Valero became the largest independent refiner and supplier of petroleum products in the United States.
+Its operations covered the United States, Canada, and the United Kingdom, with products distributed in the United Kingdom, Ireland, and Latin America.
+The company also developed a large retail network of gas stations and stores, became a major ethanol producer with plants in the Midwest, and remained linked to San Antonio, Texas.

 Meaning and History